Ordina-Group/python-event-sourcing-tutorial/exercises/exercise-03-persist-the-events.md

 and `MoveMade`.

-Since we are *appending* events to the event and the `GameStarted` event was already stored when the game was creted, persisting the entire `Game.events` list will store another `GameStarted` event!
+Since we are *appending* events to the event and the `GameStarted` event was already stored when the game was created, persisting the entire `Game.events` list will store another `GameStarted` event!

 This is obviously a problem.